AliceUpgrades/ALICE3-LoI-LMee/efficiency/README.md

 further make sure that the "resolution files", "LUTs", "corrWeights files" (for LF and HF) and "pythia configs" are uploaded and accessible for the r5lmee.jdl

-To submit the Job to the grid use the folling pattern:
+To submit the Job to the grid use the following pattern:
 NEvents,  coll.System,  BField (kG),  coll.Energy, directoryNameToStoreFiles

-An ecample could look like this: 1000 PbPb 5 502 OutputDir
+An example could look like this: 1000 PbPb 5 502 OutputDir